jameslovallo/snappy/packages/carousel/README.md

 ```

 ## Usage
 Just put a ```<snappy-carousel>``` anywhere in your markup and you're ready to go.
-This is a native web component and works in React, Vue, Svelte, Angular, and any other web platform because all @snappywc packages have 0 dependencies and are built using low-level APIs.
+This is a native web component and works in React, Vue, Svelte, Angular, and any other web framework because all @snappywc packages have 0 dependencies and are built using low-level APIs.

 ```html
 <snappy-carousel>